prometheus/jmx_exporter/docs/content/1.4.0/_index.md

 * **Disable JVM Metrics**: Support for completely disabling JVM metrics when using the JMX Exporter Java agent.

-* **Basic authentication Environment Variable Support**: Support for using environment variables for Basic authentication passwords.
+* **Basic authentication Environment Variable Support**: Support for using environment variable for Basic authentication password.

+* **HTTP SSL Environment Variable Support**: Support for using environment variables for HTTP server SSL keystore and truststore passwords.

 **Documentation and Examples**